IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: Effective properties of homogenized cellular structures

 where $\boldsymbol{\upchi}^{0(i)}_e$ is the element displacement field that corresponds to the $i$-th unit strain in Equation~(\ref{eq:strains}), and $\boldsymbol{\upchi}^{(i)}_e$ is the corresponding displacement field obtained from globally enforcing the unit strains in Equation~(\ref{eq:disp}).
 After iterating the six unit strains, the $6 \times 6$ homogenized constitutive matrix $\boldsymbol{C}^H$ is attained.
 To achieve the unit cell's effective Young's modulus and Poisson's ratio, one still needs to find the inverse of $\boldsymbol{C}^H$\textemdash \ie, the homogenized compliance matrix $\boldsymbol{S}^H$.
 From the compliance matrix, the cubic symmetric unit cells have:

+The relative density ($\rho$) of a unit cell can be computed as a ratio between the number of voxels containing materials (voxel = 1) and the total number of voxels ($40 \times 40 \times 40$).

-Figure~\ref{fig:training_data} shows the coverage of effective material properties of our training data.
-Note that no training data is present in some regions (\eg, the lower right region) of the material property space.
-This means that IH-GAN cannot faithfully generate the unit cells with the material properties from those regions since it has not seen any data there during training.
-Therefore, in downstream tasks like topology optimization, we need to constrain the solution space of the material properties based on the distribution of our training data.
-We will describe later how we consider the training data distribution while performing topology optimization.
+Figure~\ref{fig:training_data} shows the coverage of effective elastic properties and relative density of our training data.
+Note that sparse or no training data is present in some regions (\eg, the lower right region) of the property space.
+This means that IH-GAN cannot faithfully generate the unit cells with the properties from those regions since it has not seen any data there during training.
+Therefore, in downstream demos like structural optimizations, we need to constrain the solution space of the properties based on the distribution of our training data.
+To capture the distribution, we represent the property space using a signed distance field, which is visualized as the gray envelope of 0-level set surface in Figure~\ref{fig:training_data}.
+We will describe later how we constrain the solution space to the envelope while solving structural optimization problems.